Atayal people: Facial tattoos

+Eligibility

+Only those who adhered to strict moral standards, such as abstaining from extramarital or pre-marital sexual relationships, were eligible for facial tattoos.
+The complexity of the tattoos reflected an individual's abilities—hunters who demonstrated exceptional skill in providing for the tribe and weavers who mastered intricate designs were honored with elaborate tattoos.

 Male tattooing is relatively simple, with only two bands down the forehead and chin.
 Once a male came of age he would have his forehead tattooed; after fathering a child, his bottom chin was tattooed.
-For the female, tattooing was done on the cheek, typically from the ears across both cheeks to the lips forming a V shape.
-While tattooing on a man is relatively quick, on a female it may take up to ten hours.

-Tattooing was performed only by female tattooists.
+For female, tattooing was done on the cheek, typically from the ears across both cheeks to the lips forming a V shape.
+While tattooing on a man is relatively quick, on a woman it may take up to ten hours.
+Tattooing was performed only by women.
 The tattooing was performed using a group of needles lashed to a stick called atok tapped into the skin using a hammer called totsin.
 Black ash would then be rubbed into the skin to create the tattoo.
 Healing could take up to a month.

+Cultural importance

+Tattoos symbolized adulthood, purity, connection with ancestors, and represented skill recognition of elders.
+For women, tattoos often indicated their readiness for marriage and their proficiency in weaving, while for men, it highlighted their bravery and achievements in hunting.
+The absence of face tattoos obstructs both men and women to marriage, which leads to crowding out by the tribe.

 The Japanese banned the practice of tattooing in 1930 because of its association with headhunting.
-With the introduction of Christianity, the practice declined, and tattoos were only seen on the elderly.
+Still, face tattoos remained as a powerful emblem of Atayal identity and pride.
+With the introduction of Christianity, the practice further declined, and tattoos were only seen on the elderly.
 However, some young people in recent years have attempted to revive the practice.
 By 2018 only one tattooed elder survived, Lawa Piheg, who was tattooed when she was 8.
 Lawa Piheg died on 14 September 2019.